Differences Between Tailwind CSS and Bootstrap

 You can use Tailwind with Bootstrap in your projects.
 This allows you to use both features and make stunning websites.

 To add Tailwind CSS with Bootstrap, manually create a

 You can go ahead to set a prefix on all your tailwind utility classes in order not to have duplicate class names.
 You can go ahead to custom Tailwind’s breakpoints to match Bootstrap’s.

 Which is better, Tailwind CSS vs Bootstrap

-What is better between Tailwind CSS or Bootstrap is based on personal preference regarding what you are building.
+What is better between Tailwind CSS vs Bootstrap is based on personal preference regarding what you are building.

 If you want to build a website fast with not many customizations, then Bootstrap will be a way to go, but if you wish to implement a lot of styles and broaden your creativity, I suggest you take up tailwind CSS.

 Whichever you choose, I suggest you try out the tailwind CSS and see whether building UI with utility classes is your preferred way of designing a website.

 Trying to build out all user interfaces and components for your website or web app from scratch can become a very tedious task.
 A huge reason why we created Contrast Bootstrap to help reduce the amount of time we spend doing that, so we can focus on building some other aspects of the project.
 Contrast Bootstrap PRO consists of a UI Kit featuring over 10000+ component variants.
 Together with a template of 5 admin dashboards and 23+ additional multipurpose pages template for building almost any type of website or web app.
-You can view a demo and learn more about Contrast by clicking here.Try contrast pro
+You can view a demo and learn more about Contrast by clicking here.Download the free react template

 Contrast Bootstrap PRO was built using the most popular CSS framework Bootstrap to help build your next landing, admin SAAS, prelaunch etc project with a clean, prebuilt and well documented template and UI components.Learn more about Contrast